 A late fee of $20 applies for each 15-minute period past the designated pick-up time, beginning at 3 p.m.
 Please see enclosed Program Permission Form for complete information about late fees and procedures.

 - Each camper’s parent/guardian must sign the camper in and out every day.

-- Someone other than a parent/guardian may pick up a camper only if their name is listed on the camp permission form.
+- Someone other than a parent/guardian may pick up a camper only if their name is listed on the enclosed program permission form.